Spousal Support / Alimony

 Courts make determinations regarding spousal support after considering many factors such as the length of the marriage, the standard of living during the marriage, as well as the age, health, earning capacity and job histories of both individuals.

-Men come to Goldberg Jones because they generally have greater exposure to Spousal Support.
-Our clients know that this issue can have a profound impact on how they live day-to-day and plan for retirement.
 In many of our cases, we must negotiate or litigate to achieve a minimization or termination of this sometimes oppressive obligation in our client’s best interest.

 What are the different types of Spousal Support?

 Transitional Support: Transitional spousal support is precisely what it sounds like.
 It’s awarded to one party in order to help smooth over the move from married back to single life.
 Shorter in duration and not usually as long a commitment, this is most common in brief and mid-length marriages.
 Transitional support usually comes into play to help one spouse get training or education that will aid in advancing job prospects and earning potential.